 After seeing the Elton John musical fantasia "Rocketman," I'm not going to complain anymore that musical biopics tend to be bundles of cliches that hit the same beats, or for that matter, that the classic spoof "Walk Hard" should've killed off the genre for good.
 "Blazing Saddles," brilliant as it was, didn't kill the Western, nor did it inoculate viewers against ever again getting wrapped up in the story of stalwart heroes battling corrupt politicians and land barons.
 And beyond that, almost any rock star or rapper or country star who's famous enough to have a Hollywood biopic made about them probably either died young or overcame most of their demons and achieved enough personal equilibrium to find some sort of happiness -- enough to sign off on a film about their lives with a happy (or happy-ish) ending; so it's probably inevitable that such films are going to contain a lot of similar moments, including the scene where the main character realizes they're truly gifted, the scene where they figure out their stage name and persona, the scene where they record their first number one record, the montage of them succumbing to success and excess, the "bottoming out" scene, and so forth.

 There's no possible way that a film like this could have been made in an earlier era, homophobia being what it was (and still is; it's 2019, and this is supposedly the first major studio release with an explicit gay sex scene).
-And yet the totality of it feels very old fashioned, from a craft point-of-view, almost as if it could've been staged and executed on the old MGM lot, right around the time that color film started being widely used.
-The movie was shot digitally, like nearly every other major release made these days, and yet Fletcher and his crew seem to have decided to pretend that they were working with very heavy old film cameras, relying on careful planning (and mental pre-editing) to avoid shooting more than was needed.
-Connoisseurs of all the different ways of staging and filming a musical number will love the smorgasbord of modes that the film operates in—everything from an acrobatic, one-take number in the spirit of "Absolute Beginners," to a more traditionally choreographed song-and-dance/chorus-line montage, to a jittery, handheld scene that feels like something out of a D.A.
-Pennebaker documentary from the 1960s, to a more intimate sequence expressed entirely through a simple exchange of closeups.
+And yet the totality of it feels very old fashioned, from a craft point-of-view, as if it could've been staged on the old MGM lot, right around the time that color film started being widely used.
+The movie was shot digitally, like nearly every other major release made these days, and yet Fletcher and his crew seem to have decided to pretend that they were working with heavy old film cameras, relying on careful planning (and mental pre-editing) to avoid shooting more than was needed.
+Connoisseurs of all the different ways of staging and filming a musical number will love the smorgasbord of modes that the film operates in—including an acrobatic, one-take number in the spirit of "Absolute Beginners," a more traditionally choreographed song-and-dance/chorus-line montage, a jittery, handheld scene that feels like something out of a D.A.
+Pennebaker documentary from the 1960s, and one built entirely around a simple exchange of closeups.

 As directed by Fletcher and written by Lee Hall ("Billy Elliott"), the film's compacted storytelling and foregrounded artificiality puts a rather knowing frame around moments that might otherwise be dismissable as too familiar, even cliched.
 This is most obvious in the movie's framing device, wherein John enters rehab after abandoning a Madison Square Garden concert, clomping straight out of the arena in his platform shoes and a winged "devil" outfit while haloed by heavenly light, then pushing open the door to the rehab facility (another excellent use of match cutting in a film filled with them) and joining a group therapy session for addicts that's already in progress.
 That it's unclear how much contiguous time is passing during this therapy session/framing device is just one aspect of the film's gentle cheekiness.
 It's doubtful that a bunch of addicts with their own issues would sit there for two-plus hours listening to one person's stories, even if that person were one of the world's bestselling recording artists, but Fletcher signals from frame one that none of this is meant to be taken literally.
 It's not The Truth, it's Elton's Truth, eliding the harshest kinds of self-criticism but not distorting the basic fact of years of destructive behavior: a story dictated more by feelings than facts.